WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Infinite loops and lambda

--   with event based architecture, it may happen that you cause an infinite loop of invocations (think s3 events)
+-   with event-based architecture, it may happen that you cause an infinite loop of invocations (think s3 events)

 -   you can troubleshoot the problem by **setting reserved concurrency limit to 0**.
 This will make it so your function is not invoked at all.
 There is a **built-in option for that within the UI**.